a327ex/Anchor-old/README.md

 ### JUGGLRX prototype

 A prototype made in 4 days written in MoonScript.
-It's a simple game about juggling as many balls as possible without dying.
+It's a simple game about juggling balls!

 **[[Download](https://a327ex.itch.io/jugglrx-prototype)]** **[[Source](https://github.com/a327ex/JUGGLRX-prototype)]** *(click image below to watch gameplay)*